nickboucher/ProtoN/wire_protocol.md

 ## Notes

 - Primitives must be held in some container and cannot stand on their own.
-- `PrimInt`'s and `PrimFloat`'s are both immediately followed by a bool which is True if the subsequent number is 64-bits in length and False if the subsequent number is 32-bits in length
+- `PrimInt`s are encoded as a 2-bit size value `sz` followed by a `2^sz`-bit integer.
+- `PrimFloat`s are encoded as a bool b, followed by either (if b) a float64 or (if not b) a String representation of the float
-- `ConPair`'s OpCode is followed by a string (it's key) and then the OpCode of another Container or a Primitive (it's value)
+- `ConPair`s OpCode is followed by a string (it's key) and then the OpCode of another Container or a Primitive (it's value)
-- `ConList`'s OpCode is followed by the number of 1st-level `Prim`|`Con` it contains and then the same number of subsequent Container or Primitive values
+- `ConList`s OpCode is followed by the number of 1st-level `Prim`|`Con` it contains and then the same number of subsequent Container or Primitive values
 - `ConObject`s OpCode is followed by the number of 1st-level `Key` it contains and then the same number of subsequent Key values
 - Each message starts with a version number and is immediately followed by exactly one Container
 - Strings are immediately followed by the length of the UTF-8 encoded string in bytes, then followed by the encoded string itself